 Lots of people seem to disregard the effectiveness of calisthenics arguing that it’s not good enough for lower body development.

-However, as I have talked in another post there are lots of calisthenics exercises to challenge your lower body.
+However, as I have talked about in another post there are lots of calisthenics exercises to challenge your lower body.

 In this article, I am going to cover one of the most famous calisthenics leg exercises, the pistol squat.

 Todd, I have access to weights and I regularly perform weighted back squats.
 Why should I consider learning and mastering the pistol squat?

 Even if you are very advanced in heavy squats, there are still lots of benefits for you in mastering the pistol squat.

 Training for the pistol squat is going to improve your stability and balance.

 The pistol squat is a unilateral movement and requires more balance than a regular two-legged squat.